 Staff scheduling secret #8 - take the guesswork out of scheduling and save money.

-Scheduling is a notoriously difficult and sometimes frustrating aspect of restaurant management.
+Scheduling is a notoriously difficult and sometimes frustrating aspect of quick service restaurant management.
 Figuring out how to schedule employees effectively can be challenging and time consuming, not to mention trying to figure out how things like shift changes and overtime impact payroll and taxes.

 Push Operations integrates every aspect of employee management to reduce risk and errors, save you time, and boost your productivity and profitability.
 By automating and integrating your scheduling, time tracking, payroll, and HR in one simple and easy-to-use platform, you’re able to consolidate the data you need and get regular, comprehensive restaurant reports that help you make informed decisions.